nasif-co/Asterism/Code Descriptions/Web Visualization.md

   }
 }
 ```
 This part runs through a 10 step for loop.
 In each step it draws text for the messageOwner, the date, time and the position value, as well as one of 3 icons that denotes if it was a CON, FINAL or STR message.
 The code always draws the message at index 0 at the same position, and spans down the rest of the messages from there.
 However, because the list is always shifting, the data for each position always changes.
 This is not controlled here but rather in the *controllerMessage* callback.
-One last effect that allows us to know which message is more recent and which one is older is the fact that the messages are drown in decreasing opacity.
-Hence, the newset message is the most opaque whilst the oldest is barely visible.
+One last effect that allows us to know which message is more recent and which one is older is the fact that the messages are drawn in decreasing opacity.
+Hence, the newest message is the most opaque whilst the oldest is barely visible.
 This is achieved in this line:
 ```js
 fill(255,255-(i*25.5));
 ```